walkerRnD/codebuff/knowledge.md

 Manicode is a tool for editing codebases via natural language instruction to Manny, an expert AI programming assistant.

+## File Change Management

+Manicode uses the generate diffs by expansion strategy for managing file changes.
+This approach has Haiku expand a file with placeholders into the full file, and then generates string patches instead of search and replace blocks.

+Key points:
+- The FileChanges type is an array of string patches.
+- The mainPrompt function uses the generatePatch function from generate-diffs-via-expansion.ts to create patches.
+- The client-side code applies patches using the applyPatch function from the 'diff' library.

+This change improves the accuracy and reliability of file modifications, especially for complex changes or when dealing with large files.

 ## Project Goals

 1. **Developer Productivity**: Reduce the time and effort required for common programming tasks, allowing developers to focus on higher-level problem-solving.